 - A little stock pot for your stove.
 Don’t worry about clean up, again it’s soap – so it will just wash away leaving you with a clean pot.

 Using your grater, grate your bar of soap.
 Put the rest of the bar in a ziplock for next time.

 Put your grated soap in your pot plus 6 cups of water on low heat to melt the soap – stir frequently – do not boil.

 Once the soap is melted, add your Borax, and Super Washing Soda.
 Stir until dissolved, keep stirring until mixture thickens.
-If you are the impatient type like me, you can bust out your stick blender and hit the mixture with that for a few seconds and you will be all set to go.
+If you are the impatient type like me, you can bust out your stick blender (click here to find one) and hit the mixture with that for a few seconds and you will be all set to go.